michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

   - CA
   - MA

-### Child care and child tax credit
+### Child and Dependent Care Expenses

+- Child name
   - Name of the provider.
   - Address of the provider.
   - Tax ID or SSN of the provider.
   - The amount you paid.

+Please create a list by child and by care provider, use Google sheet if necessary.

+/* Tuition for education does not count as care, but care with incidental education element does.
+For details, please click <a href="https://www.irs.gov/pub/irs-pdf/p503.pdf" target="_blank">IRS Publication 503</a>. */

 ### Education expenses of you or your dependents

 - Tuition and Education fees: [1098-T](https://www.irs.gov/pub/irs-pdf/f1098t.pdf), if box 1 (payments received) is empty also student account statement or bank transfer showing the amount paid).